Notifications

 Internal Functions

-In Spyderbat's Notification Configurations, you can enhance the output of your notifications by using internal functions in the title
+In Spyderbat's Notification Templates, you can enhance the template alert by using internal functions as well in each Template type.
+The syntax for using functions is as follows:

 {{ __FUNCTION_NAME__ [| ARG1, ARG2, ..., ARGN] }}